How visual effects studio Mr. X helped create ‘The Shape of Water’ and its lovable merman

 It turns out that Jones’ impressive costume and makeup (and his equally impressive performance) only accounts for part of what we see on-screen.
 Trey Harrell, CG supervisor at visual effects house Mr. X, told me, “Every single shot of the film where you see the creature is a visual effects shot.”

-After all, Harrell said that while “Doug is an amazing actor,” his face was also hidden under “an inch of and a half of foam latex.”
+After all, Harrell said that while “Doug is an amazing actor,” his face was also hidden under “an inch and a half of foam latex.”
 So at the very least, Mr. X had to create the merman’s eye and face movements.
 In other instances, like when the merman was viewed swimming inside the lab’s capsule, Mr. X was responsible for the entire creature.

 Mr. X’s work may have been less noticeable because Harrell said he “wanted people to believe” that it was all a combination of Jones’ performance and practical effects, rather than CG.